talwrii/clixpath/README.md

 This tool is in the category of convenience utilities rather than a general-purpose tool.
 It makes common tasks easy and general tasks impossible.

-As such, it will suddenly stop being able to do what you want to do when tasks become too complicated.
 I may not accept your patch on the grounds of something being too complicated for this tool.
 The most likely place that this will come up is support for building recursive *JSON* records using the `--extract` option.

 In such cases a more powerful tool like *XSLT* or *lxml* in python should be used.